Innate Immunity: Definition, Types, Examples, Treatment, Symptoms

 Molecular Mechanisms

 • Complement System: One mechanism involves puncturing the membranes of pathogens, rendering them susceptible to lysis and elimination.
-Given that it acts as a potent arm of innate immunity, comprising those groups of proteins, it helps in the destruction of pathogens using various means.
+It acts as a potent arm of innate immunity, comprising those groups of proteins, it helps in the destruction of pathogens using various means.

 • Inflammatory Response: Several stages make up this dynamic process, such as the release of inflammatory mediators, increased blood flow to the affected area and recruitment of immune cells to the site of infection.
 Apart from helping to get rid of pathogens, inflammation also helps with tissue repair and regeneration.